Social prescribing: Evaluation

+A study published in 2023 examined the medical records of 8,357 adults aged 40 – 74 with type 2 diabetes.
+Blood sugar control was slightly better with social prescribing but other health measures were unchanged.
+When support matched the needs of the person, social prescribing could help people make positive changes and deal with social and health-related problems.
+But providing the right support could be time-consuming and challenging.
+It also cost more than usual care.
+The experience of social prescribing depended on client circumstances.

+Researchers have shown how the same social factors that impact people's health also impact their capacity to engage with social prescribing, meaning that those with greatest need may be least able to benefit from interventions - an example of the inverse care law in action.
+For this and other reasons, it has been suggested that social prescribing is unlikely to reduce health inequalities, and may risk exacerbating them.

 Examples

 In Brighton and Hove, pilot funding was provided in 2014 for a Community Navigator scheme.
-The pilot involved placing volunteer navigators in 16 of Brighton’s 36 GP surgeries.
-In recognition of the programme’s success, the local CCG took over funding the scheme when the pilot ended in 2016.
+The pilot involved placing volunteer navigators in 16 of Brighton's 36 GP surgeries.
+In recognition of the programme's success, the local CCG took over funding the scheme when the pilot ended in 2016.
 The provider, Together Co, has been held up as an example of good practice for its provision of social prescribing and for running a link worker network in the city so that staff at a range of organisations can benefit from ongoing learning and development.

+In the state of Victoria, Australia, recommendation 15 from the Royal Commission into Victoria's Mental Health System recommended the establishment of one social prescribing trial per region in Local Mental Health and Wellbeing Services to support healthcare professionals to refer people, particularly older Victorians, living with mental illness, into community initiatives.
+Social prescribing trials are planned to commence in six Local Services.
+These services are being established in the local government areas of Frankston, Latrobe and Benalla-Wangaratta-Mansfield, Brimbank, Geelong-Queenscliffe and Whittlesea.

+In 2024, journalist Julia Hotz published a book exploring examples of social prescriptions in two dozen countries including cycling lessons in the United Kingdom, art classes in Australia, culture vitamins in Denmark, farm-based daycare in Norway, theatre tickets in Canada, and a phone call program in the United States.

 Resources

 A National Academy for Social Prescribing was established in the UK.
 There is also a National Association of Link Workers, which aims to support social prescribing staff, to lobby for improvements, and to provide guidance and continuing professional development to members.

 Healthy London Partnership has produced a report intended to help CCG commissioners make decisions about implementing social prescribing and are also hosting a wiki specifically on Social Prescribing and Self Care.